 The MPO addresses the safety needs of active transportation modes, such as bicycling and walking, throughout its planning activities.
 Bicycle and pedestrian safety and access criteria are used in the TIP project evaluation process, and bicycle and pedestrian needs are considered as part of corridor studies, Community Transportation Technical Assistance projects, Livable Community Workshop Program projects, and bicycle and pedestrian planning work conducted under the Alternative-Mode Planning and Coordination program (see Chapters 6 and 7).

-The MPO's Bicycle/Pedestrian Support Activities program specifically targets this issue; activities planned for this program in FFY 2015 include continuing to examine bicycle and pedestrian crash data and continuing to coordinate with state agencies, MAPC, and other entities on bicycle and pedestrian planning for the region (see page 6-XX).
+The MPO's Bicycle/Pedestrian Support Activities program specifically targets this issue; activities planned for this program in FFY 2015 include continuing to examine bicycle and pedestrian crash data and continuing to coordinate with state agencies, MAPC, and other entities on bicycle and pedestrian planning for the region (see page 6-7).
 During FFY 2016, the MPO may consider developing possible future strategic bicycle and pedestrian safety plans as part of this program.
 MPO staff also will continue to monitor bicycle and pedestrian plans being developed by MassDOT and others agencies.

-Other studies in this UPWP, including Pedestrian Level-of-Service Metric Development (recommended by UPWP Committee) and the Fairmount Line Station Access Analysis (page 6-XX) will also recommend methodologies or improvements that address bicycle and pedestrian safety needs.
-(Note: This paragraph will be updated as needed depending on the projects ultimately approved by the MPO.)
+Other studies in this UPWP, including Pedestrian Level-of-Service Metric Development (page 6-33) and the Fairmount Line Station Access Analysis (page 6-16) also will recommend methodologies or improvements that address bicycle and pedestrian safety needs.